jclapis/rp-pi-guide/Preparing-the-OS.md

 The main advantages of doing this are:
 - Complete control over the configuration.
 You pick the user accounts, the permissions, the file system layout, the versions of everything... it's all up to you.
 - Easier to run custom / development versions of the ETH clients or Rocket Pool itself that you built from source.
-- Allows you to optimize and fine-tune things for even better performance.
+- Allows you to optimize and fine-tune things for *maximum performance*.

 The disadvantages are:
 - A lot more effort to set up.